 Chapter 2

-The fishes swam around.
-Passing by each other without ever colliding.
-They were all nearly as large as Casey.
-Their glow was not intense, barely throwing shadows from the workers onto the cave's walls.
-But the depth of the water, and its dark seemingly bottomless color, made it hard to see past them.
+The fishes swam in loops; slowly brushing by.
+They were all as large as Casey, and their glows were enough to throw moving shadows from the workers onto the cave's walls.
+The cisterns depth, and its darkness, made it hard to see past them.

-"This is so awesome.
-Can I come tomorrow and put a camera down there?"
+"This is so awesome dad.
+Can I come tomorrow and put up cameras?"

-"Henry brought a ladder in."
+"Henry brought in a ladder, so you don't have to lift in one of those."
 John pointed to a stone column.
 "It's behind there."

 As Casey passed him by, he felt a pat on his shoulder.

-Casey cleaned his hands on a rag, watching as the grease and dirt simply smeared.
+Casey cleaned his hands on a rag, watching as the grease and dirt simply smeared along his skin.
 He sighed, knowing he'd have to go home dirty again tonight.

 Joshua said, "I'm having a bad feeling about this."
 He asked, "Since when do we need close ties to Cordonne?"